mila-iqia/mila-docs/docs/Userguide_python.rst

    [=== Module miniconda/3 loaded ===]
    To enable conda environment functions, first use:

-   $ conda-activate

-Then like advised, if you want to enable ``conda activate/deactivate`` functions, start the following alias once

-.. prompt:: bash $

-   conda-activate

 To create an environment (see `here
 <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_
-for details) do:
+for details) using a specific Python version, you may write:

 .. prompt:: bash $

-   conda create -n <env> python=3.6
+   conda create -n <env> python=3.9

 where ``<env>`` is the name of your environment.
 You can now activate it by doing: